 - Many COPD exacerbations that require hospitalization that we are seeing at SMGH are related to infections and newly diagnosed patients.
-The isolation and personal protective equipment requirements that were in place for Covid also protected patients with respiratory disease.
-The increase in rates for 2022 and 2023 reflects the removal of public PPE measures and expanded social circles, etc. which increased the transmission rates for respiratory infections and COPD exacerbations. - We are seeing lower than normal number of referrals for diagnostic testing and asthma education appointments at the hospital.
-We do not have an official cause but expect it may be multifactorial - Less patients seeking care - Providers assuming, we still have testing limitations in place - ED visit patients cancelling as they are feeling better - More focused on managing their disease due to the pandemic risks
+The increase in rates for 2022 and 2023 reflects the removal of public PPE measures and expanded social circles, etc. which increased the transmission rates for respiratory infections and COPD exacerbations. - We are seeing a return to our normal number of referrals for diagnostic testing and asthma education appointments at the hospital.
+The visits for almost all appointment types at the airway clinic in 2023 YTD have surpassed 2022 volumes. - Increased volume from primary care as they return to normal practices - Increased referrals from local specialists - Stable referrals from the emergency department